Across 1 states with paid pheasant resident tag or permit pricing.

 How much does it cost to hunt pheasants?

-Pheasant hunting is relatively affordable.
-Most states do not require a separate pheasant tag — it's included with a small game or general hunting license.
+Pheasant hunting is relatively affordable, but the full cost is still the license-plus-stamp path for the state you choose.
+Many states do not require a separate pheasant tag because access is covered through a small game or general hunting license.
 Resident small game licenses typically cost $10–$40.
 Non-resident small game licenses range from $60–$125 in top pheasant states: South Dakota NR $110 (two 5-day periods), Kansas NR $97.50, Iowa NR $109, Nebraska NR $97.
 Add habitat stamps where required ($7–$25).

 What is the best state for pheasant hunting?